plausible/website/_posts/2020-05-20-web-analytics-cookie-law-and-can-google-analytics-work-without-cookies.md

 ### How can Plausible Analytics count unique visitors without cookies?

-So if you don't use cookies how do you count website visitors and report on metrics such as new versus returning visitors?
+So if you don't use cookies how do you count the number of website visitors and report on metrics such as new versus returning visitors?

-To approximate the count, we can count the number of unique IP addresses instead of setting a user id in a cookie.
-Of course, there are problems with this:
+Plausible Analytics uses an old trick from log analysis to approximate the unique user count.
+We count the number of unique IP addresses that accessed your website instead of setting a unique user ID in a cookie.
+There are some things we needed to consider about this approach:

 * IP addresses are considered personal data under GDPR
-* Network Address Translation gives multiple people the same IP address
+* \[Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation) gives multiple people the same IP address
-* On a mobile device, you are constantly going through multiple IP addresses
+* On a mobile device, a user can go through multiple IP addresses

-Plausible Analytics uses an old trick from log analysis to approximate the unique user count:
+So here's how our system works:

-1. Instead of setting a cookie with a unique user ID, we simply count the number of unique IP addresses that accessed your website to determine the visitor count.
-We don’t want to store any personal data, so the only way we could store IP addresses is by scrambling them with a one-way hash function.
-Hashing makes it impossible to recover the raw data that went into it and enhances visitor privacy.
+1. We don’t want to store any personal data, so we scramble IP addresses with a one-way hash function.
+Hashing makes it impossible to recover the raw data (IP addresses) that went into it and enhances visitor privacy.
 We don’t store the raw visitor IP address in our database or logs.
-2. To further enhance visitor privacy, we add the website domain to their IP hash.
+2. To further enhance visitor privacy, we add the website domain to the IP hash.
 This means that the same user will never have the same IP hash on two different websites.
 If we didn’t do this, the hash would effectively act like a third-party (cross-domain) cookie.
-3. To deal with Network Address Translation, we add the User-Agent string to the hash.
-When two visitors share an IP address, it’s quite rare for them to also share the same User-Agent.
+3. To deal with Network Address Translation, we add the \[browser User-Agent](https://en.wikipedia.org/wiki/User_agent) string to the hash.
+If two visitors share an IP address, it’s quite rare for them to also share the same User-Agent (device type, operating system, browser).
 As with the IP address, the raw string is discarded and only the hash is kept.

-In summary, here’s how we assign a hash that we use for unique user counting:
+In summary, here’s how we assign a hash that we use for unique visitor counting:

 > hash(website_domain + ip_address + user_agent)